cecileane/computingtools/pages/coursedescription.md

 All the topics above will be taught in the context of case studies in biology.
 The final project will be collaborative in groups of 3 or 4.

-- [20%] participation (in lecture, in-class group work, peer reviews, etc.)
+- [20%] participation: in lecture, in-class group work, peer reviews, etc.
 - [40%] homework exercises
 - [40%] final project